benm-stm/solace-scalable-k8s-operator/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+- Support multi user running using the same protocol in the same message-vpn
+- Capability to control openings via solace attributes (more details in READMS)
+- Wider unit tests coverage